julien-sobczak/the-notewriter/website/docs/reference/internals.md

 ...
 ```

-The main motivation behind `commit` objects is to limit the number of files on disk (and the number of files to transfer when using a [remote repository](../guides/remote.md)).
+The main motivation behind pack files is to limit the number of files on disk (and the number of files to transfer when using a [remote repository](../guides/remote.md)).

 #### `.nt/objects/info/commit-graph`